MileHacker Logo

 Stay hydrated, especially during warmer periods.
 Dress appropriately for the weather conditions to prevent chills or overheating.
 Wear comfortable shoes to avoid foot pain from extensive walking.

-The tap water is potable throughout Leeds and the entire UK.
+You can drink the tap water throughout Leeds and the entire UK.
 The UK maintains high quality of food hygiene in restaurants.
 Look for food hygiene ratings (3 or above is good).

 Bring a reusable water bottle and refill often.
-Choose busy businesses with high turnover for dining.
+Choose busy establishments with high turnover for dining.

 Access to Healthcare & Emergency Services